0x80/convert-codebase-casing/README.md

 > lucky.
 Please expect to make a few manual adjustments afterwards.
 See
 > [known limitations](#known-limitations)

+⚠️ There seems to be a bug with the codemod.
+Only run the command from the directory that you would like to convert.
+So if you only want to convert your `src` directory, run the command from there with `.` as the path argument.
+You might also have to do a find/replace on resulting path imports, stripping the `__tmp` suffix.
+But other than that things still seem to work.

 ## Motivation

 Many TS/JS repositories name their files literally after the things they export,